Boltzmann equation in the $2{\frac12}$-post-Newtonian approximation: Eulerian Hydrodynamic Equations in -- PN

 The Euler hydrodynamic equations refer to the balance equations of non viscous and non heat conducting fluids, which are described by its pressure and internal energy.
 Within the framework of kinetic theory of gases, the hydrodynamic equations are obtained from the Boltzmann equation, while in the phenomenological theory they follow from the conservation equations of the particle four-flow $N^\mu$ and energy-momentum tensor $T^{\mu\nu}$, namely \ben\lb{ba1} {N^\mu}_{;\mu}=\frac{\partial N^\mu}{\partial x^\mu}+{\Gamma^\mu}_{\mu\lambda}N^\lambda=0, \qquad {T^{\mu\nu}}_{;\nu}=\frac{\partial T^{\mu\nu}}{\partial x^\nu}+{\Gamma^\mu}_{\nu\lambda}T^{\lambda\nu}+{\Gamma^\nu}_{\nu\lambda}T^{\mu\lambda}=0. \een

 Here we shall follow the methodology of the kinetic theory of gases to obtain the hydrodynamic equations from the Boltzmann equation.
-The starting point is to consider $f$ as the Maxwell-J\"uttner distribution function (\ref{mj4}), and to multiply the Boltzmann equation (\ref{bol}) by the invariant element (\ref{inv}) and by an arbitrary function $\Upsilon$ of the four-velocity of the gas particle.
+From the local equilibrium assumption, we consider $f$ as the Maxwell--J\"uttner distribution function (\ref{mj4}), and multiply the Boltzmann equation (\ref{bol}) by the invariant element (\ref{inv}) and by an arbitrary function $\Upsilon$ of the four-velocity of the gas particle.
 The hydrodynamic equations are obtained by considering a specific value for the arbitrary function $\Upsilon$ and by integrating the resulting equation over all values of the peculiar velocity $0\leq W<\infty$.